The Double Life of Veronique: Music

-The film was scored by Zbigniew Preisner.
-However, in the film, the music is attributed to a fictitious 18th-century Dutch composer named Van den Budenmayer, who was created by Preisner and Kieślowski for use in screenplays.
-Music attributed to this imaginary composer also appears in two other Kieślowski films: Dekalog (1988), and Three Colours: Blue (1993).
+Zbigniew Preisner composed the score; however, in the film, the music is attributed to a fictitious 18th-century Dutch composer named Van den Budenmayer, who was created by Preisner and Kieślowski for use in screenplays.

+Music credited to this imaginary composer also appears in Kieślowski's Dekalog (1988) and Three Colours: Blue (1993).
 In the latter, a theme from Van den Budenmayer's musique funebres is quoted in the Song for the Unification of Europe, and the E minor soprano solo is foreshadowed in Weronika's final performance.

 Puppetry

-The puppet acts in The Double Life of Véronique were performed by American puppeteer and sculptor Bruce Schwartz.
+The puppet acts were performed by American puppeteer and sculptor Bruce Schwartz.
 Unlike most puppeteers who usually hide their hands in gloves or use strings or sticks, Schwartz shows his hands while performing.

 Reception

 Critical response

 The Double Life of Veronique received mostly positive reviews.
 In her review in Not Coming to a Theater Near You, Jenny Jediny wrote, "In many ways, The Double Life of Veronique is a small miracle of cinema; ...
-Kieslowski’s strong, if largely post-mortem reputation among the art house audience has elevated a film that makes little to no sense on paper, while its emotional tone strikes a singular—perhaps perfect—key."
+Kieslowski's strong, if largely post-mortem reputation among the art house audience has elevated a film that makes little to no sense on paper, while its emotional tone strikes a singular—perhaps perfect—key."

 In his review in The Washington Post, Hal Hinson called the film "a mesmerizing poetic work composed in an eerie minor key."
 Noting that the effect on the viewer is subtle but very real, Hinson concluded, "The film takes us completely into its world, and in doing so, it leaves us with the impression that our own world, once we return to it, is far richer and portentous than we had imagined."
 Hinson was particularly impressed with Jacob's performance:

 In her review in The New York Times, Caryn James wrote, "Veronique is poetic in the truest sense, relying on images that can't be turned into prosaic statements without losing something of their essence.
 The film suggests mysterious connections of personality and emotion, but it was never meant to yield any neat, summary idea about the two women's lives."

 In his review in the Chicago Sun-Times, Roger Ebert wrote, "The movie has a hypnotic effect.
 We are drawn into the character, not kept at arm's length with a plot."
 Ebert singled out Sławomir Idziak's innovative use of color and cinematography: